vmware-archive/salt-windows-dev/README.md

 - salt32.zip
 - salt64.zip

+This has only been tested in a 64bit environment... although it should work in either.

 ## Usage
 If you have network connectivity you can run this script on the machine you wish to set up with the development environment.
 If you need to set this up on a closed network, the two zipfiles can be downloaded and placed somewhere on your network or machine.
 Just change the $strWindowsRepo variable in the script to point to the location of the two zip files. eg:
 ```